Skip to main content

 Live with purpose.

 Chilly winter weather whittles your wardrobe down to two options: trousers or tights—unless the forecast calls for ski pants.
 Unlike more utilitarian clothing (sorry, socks), your hosiery can either enhance or take away from your look.
-Below, a senior MM stylist shares her guide for how to wear tights to work, and team member Bianca shows off a few ways to wear them.
+Below, our guide for how to wear tights to work.

 Read The Room

 The color of your tights should directly correlate to your workplace: “For business formal, it’s really only safe to wear neutral tights in opaque or sheer tones that match back to your outfit,” says MM.LaFleur stylist Nyjerah Cunningham.
-Nude tights are the most traditional, according to Cunningham, and the foolproof option for any and every office.
+Black tights or nude tights are the most traditional, according to Cunningham, and the foolproof option for any and every office.
 If you’re into patterned tights, save them for a casual Friday or avoid them altogether if you’re in a business-formal setting.

 Know What Not to Wear